zarya/DRTM-Backend/README.md

 ```
 * Edit the dmr.conf
 * Now you should be able to start the daemons
+* Create a cronjob to run update_db.py every 15m to update the repeaters from the webinterface.

 NOTE: This is still incomplete!!!